 Army Reserve Officer Training Corps

-Completion of the ROTC program at Wofford College earns graduating men and women commissions as second lieutenants in the United States Regular Army, the National Guard or the United States Army Reserve.
+With the completion of the ROTC program at Wofford College graduates earn commissions as second lieutenants in the United States Regular Army, the National Guard, or the United States Army Reserve.
 The program prepares students for all branches of the Army, except for those requiring additional study on the graduate- or professional-school level.
 Delays in beginning active service may be granted to commissioned students who wish to attend law, medical, or dental school.

 The United States Army gives financial support to ROTC.
 This support includes provision of uniforms, textbooks, and equipment for students in the program.
 In addition, the Army offers scholarships to qualified students selected through a national competition.

 Additional information on scholarships may be found in the Financial Aid & Scholarships portion of the Catalog.
 A description of program requirements can be found under Military Science section of Departments, Programs & Courses.